GEPHA-geo/sql-server-schema-filesystem-serializer/SqlServer.Schema.Exclusion.Manager/example-usage.md

     [OrderID] INT IDENTITY(1,1) NOT NULL,
-    -- MIGRATION EXCLUDED: Column type changed from DATETIME to DATETIME2 -- This change is NOT included in current migration -- See: change-manifest-prod-MyDB.manifest
+    -- MIGRATION EXCLUDED: Column type changed from DATETIME to DATETIME2 -- This change is NOT included in current migration -- See: _change-manifests/prod_MyDB.manifest
     [LastModified] DATETIME2 NOT NULL,
     -- MIGRATION EXCLUDED: Column added
-    -- This change is NOT included in current migration -- See: change-manifest-prod-MyDB.manifest
+    -- This change is NOT included in current migration -- See: _change-manifests/prod_MyDB.manifest
     [UpdatedBy] NVARCHAR(100) NULL,
     ...
 )